-Free lunch students are also eligible for free breakfast.
+All Students currently are eligible for free breakfast.

 Free and reduced lunch online application.
 Applications should be done online through SchoolCafé

 Discipline Policies

 Each student in the Delaware Valley elementary schools is expected to conform to reasonable standards of socially acceptable behavior.
 The rights and properties of others must be respected.
 Proper student conduct is expected in school and during time spent in travel to and from school.